Whoop 5.0, Whoop MG review after one month

 • Stress Monitor: A new feature that uses various metrics to assess stress levels.
 It is available with the Peak and Life membership tiers.

-• Sleep Performance Update: The Sleep Score has been reimagined to reflect overall sleep quality beyond duration.
-It emphasises actionable metrics like Hours vs. Need, Sleep Consistency, Sleep Efficiency, and instances of High Sleep Stress.
+• Sleep Performance Update: The Sleep Score has been reimagined to reflect overall sleep quality, encompassing not only duration but also other key aspects of sleep.
+It emphasises actionable metrics, such as Hours vs. Need, Sleep Consistency, Sleep Efficiency, and instances of High Sleep Stress.
 This shifts focus towards aspects of sleep hygiene that users can actively influence.

 • Women’s Hormonal Insights: Available across all tiers.
 It leverages AI and biometric data to offer personalised insights into how hormonal fluctuations impact recovery, sleep, stress, and training, adapting to different life stages.

 • Advanced Labs (Coming Soon): Teased for launch in the US in 2025.
-This paid add-on (accessible across all tiers) will allow users to schedule blood tests and receive clinician-reviewed reports within the app, integrating blood panel data with 24/7 Whoop metrics.
+This paid add-on (accessible across all tiers) allows users to schedule blood tests and receive clinician-reviewed reports directly within the app, integrating blood panel data with 24/7 Whoop metrics.

 whoop 5.0 key new features overview graphic